-- 2. Attain minimum overall GPA of 2.70 beginning August 24, 2015 (Program of Study students must have a minimum of 3.0 overall in courses for Program of Study.) - 3.
-Complete specific courses with a grade of "C" or better in each - 4.
+- 2. Attain minimum overall GPA of 2.70 beginning August 24, 2015 (Program of Study and MAT students must have a minimum of 3.0 overall in courses for area of study) - 3.
+Complete specific courses with a grade of "C" or better in each: ENG 1003, Composition I; ENG 1013, Composition II; MATH 1023, College Algebra or MATH 1043, Quantitative Reasoning; Introduction to Education (specific to each department); and COMS 1203, Oral Communication or Speech Proficiency (as specified by the department) - 4.
 Complete minimum of 30 semester hours - 5.
 Complete an evaluation of Career Decision Awareness (This process may take 2 to 4 weeks to complete.
 For more information see page 30, Appendix B) - 6.
-Complete the Professional Dispositions Self-Assessment - 7.
+Complete the Professional Dispositions Self-Assessment as prescribed in the Teacher Education Handbook - 7.
 Submit a completed application form (retrieve form on PEP web page) - 8.
 Obtain a signed Clarification of Teacher Education Admissions/Retention Standards (see page 27, Appendix B) - 9.
 Appear individually for a personal interview before the Department Screening Committee - 10.
-Verify no conviction of a felony or crimes listed on page 28 and 29 - 11.
-Verify that student has received a copy of the Mission & Values, Teacher Education Outcomes and Arkansas Teaching Standards
+Verify no conviction of a felony or crimes listed in the Teacher Education Handbook - 11.
+Verify that candidate has received a copy of the Mission & Values, Teacher Education Outcomes and Arkansas Teaching Standards